 Fresh cut flowers are permitted.
 The planting of Low Growing flowers that are 1 foot in height are also permitted.
 All must be placed in the area above the grave marker which measures 1 foot by 3 feet.

-Vigil Lights are allowed April 15th through October 1st only.
+Vigil Lights are allowed through out the year.
 We are NOT responsible if they are damaged or lost.

 A flag may be placed at a Veteran’s grave BETWEEN Memorial and Veterans Days.

 Artificial decorations are not permitted (except for floral decorations at mausoleum site only).
 During the Christmas season (Nov.
 15 through Mar.
 15) ONLY WREATHS ARE PERMITTED.
 ALL OTHER CHRISTMAS DECORATIONS AND GRAVE BLANKETS ARE NOT PERMITTED AND WILL BE REMOVED.